-The outcome can range from temporary discomfort to total vision loss, which is why all eye problems and diseases should be taken seriously.
+The outcome of eye disease can range from temporary discomfort to total vision loss, which is why all eye problems and diseases should be taken seriously.

-If any change in vision is experienced, it warrants immediate medical attention.
+If you experience any change in vision, it warrants medical attention.
 Many eye diseases have no early symptoms, so by the time a person notices vision changes, a problem may already be advanced.
-That is why two-yearly regular eye check-ups are absolutely essential, (every year or more frequently if you have an eye problem) according to the Merck Manuals.
+This is why regular eye check-ups are absolutely essential (every two years or more frequently if you have an eye problem).

 The main causes of eye problems can be divided into five main groups:

-• Inflammation of the eye and surrounding eye structures caused by bacterial, viral, parasitic or fungal infections
+- Inflammation of the eye and surrounding eye structures caused by bacterial, viral, parasitic or fungal infection.

-• Genetically inherited eye diseases, many of which many of which may only manifest later in life (although some children are born with these conditions).
+- Genetically inherited eye diseases, many of which may only manifest later in life (although some children are born with these conditions).
 Many of these affect the structures and the functioning of the eye and therefore can impair visual abilities.

-• External causes, such as allergies, and eye strain, owing to over-use, or as a side effect of medication.
+- External causes, such as allergies or eye strain owing to over-use, or as a side effect of medication.

 Inflammation of the eye

-Inflammation of the eye or eyes can be the result of viral, bacterial or fungal infections, sometimes following trauma to the eye, or an allergic reaction.
-Inflammation of the eye is usually either categorised by the site of the inflammation ( i.e. the conjunctiva) or by its cause.
+Inflammation of the eye or eyes can be the result of viral, bacterial or fungal infections, sometimes following trauma to the eye or an allergic reaction.
+Inflammation is usually either categorised by the site of the inflammation (i.e. the conjunctiva) or by its cause.

 The most common eye infections include:

-• iritis (inflammation of coloured tissue around the pupil of the eye)
+- Iritis (inflammation of the coloured tissue around the pupil of the eye)

-• a corneal ulcer (most frequently caused by herpes simplex keratitis, fungal keratitis, dry eye, or an eye injury), according to Healthline.com
+- A corneal ulcer (most frequently caused by herpes simplex keratitis, fungal keratitis, dry eye, or an eye injury)

 Injuries to the eye and objects in the eye

-Substances, such as acids, oven cleaners and chalk dust can cause serious damage if they get into your eyes.
-Others, such as shampoo, can cause burning and stinging and short-term discomfort, but will not cause serious long-term injury.
+Substances such as acids, oven cleaners and chalk dust can cause serious damage if they get into the eyes.
+Others, such as shampoo, can cause burning, stinging and short-term discomfort, but will not cause serious long-term injury.
 A black eye can be the result of being struck in the eye or in the area around the eye, causing bruising around the eye socket.